 Gavros (anchovies) is one of the relatively cheap fish and that is why it is called «fish of the poor».
-During the season it is fished in abbundance it ranges around 4 – 5 Euros a kilo and when the catch is not good it reaches maximum 10 Euros a kilo.
-This time of the year it is somewhere in between.
+During the season it is fished in abbundance it ranges around 4 – 5 Euros a kilo and when the catch is not good, around the period when there is full moon, it reaches maximum 10 Euros a kilo.

 However, we are very grateful it is still cheap as it is delicious and can be cooked in many ways.